tidyverse/readxl/cran-comments.md

 This is a resubmission:

 * The DESCRIPTION now includes the individual readxl authors
+* I have noted in LICENSE that libxls is licensed with BSD 2-clause

 ## Test environments
 * local OS X install, R 3.1.3